 In the depths of the inner bank lies the vault – usually the first priority for security in any bank.
 Because vaults are often in low light areas, ultra-low light cameras like Hikvision DarkFighter are really useful to be able to monitor and record crystal-clear images even in the dead of night.

 When the security around the vault needs to be strengthened, there are facial recognition options too, which can be supported by a Hikvision DeepinView camera.
-If the camera is connected to an access control system, it could literally be that only people whose face is stored on the ‘white list’ could enter.
+If the camera is connected to an access control system, it could literally be that only people whose face is stored on the ‘authorized list’ could enter.

 Often, access corridors and areas close to the vault will be covered by cameras too – giving a full overview if a person’s movements need to be tracked through the building.
 Video analytics rules can also be set up to alert operators if a person ventures beyond a certain point – useful to prevent non-authorised persons from entering more sensitive areas.

 It all comes together in the Security Centre